 The Ministry has adapted its rules to solve this difficulty.
 In a partnership with AVERE France association, AFIREV has worked out a template of mandate for management of revenues from EV charging services by a subcontractor of a local authority.

-The contract identification media currently used in almost all cases by e-mobility service providers is the “Myfare” type badge.
-It includes an identifier engraved by the manufacturer of the badge which can be read by any RFID reader compatible with « Myfare ».
+The contract identification media currently used in most cases by e-mobility service providers is the “Myfare” type RFID card.
+It includes an identifier engraved by the manufacturer of the card which can be read by any RFID reader compatible with « Myfare ».

-The e-mobility service provider records in his customer management system the correspondence between this identifier and the parameters of the customer to which he has given the badge.
+The e-mobility service provider records in his customer management system the correspondence between this identifier and the data on the customer to which he has given the card.

-The charging spot operator who reads the identifier carried by the badge via the reader on the charging station must then get the correspondence between this identifier and the e-mobility service provider who issued it in order to settle the conditions of charging service roaming.
+The charging spot operator who reads the identifier carried by the badge via the reader on the charging station must then get the correspondence between this identifier and the e-mobility service provider who issued it, to settle the conditions of charging service roaming.

 This solution has several disadvantages in terms of openness to the multiplicity of operators and security of transactions, that will increase with the number and diversity of contracts and operators.